Watch Museum of Le Locle: Collection

 In these three specialized areas of horological history, several of the exhibited pieces are among the best specimens globally that are on display to the public.

 On the ground floor there also is a highly concentrated comprehensive technical history of the watch movement.

 The museum features also a small auditorium where a video presentation allows visitors to witness the exhibited automatons in action.

 The park-like garden features several sundials and larger, sculptural clocks, including a replica of the Elephant clock of al-Jazari.

 At most times there is at least one additional temporary exhibition on a horological theme.

 The museum has an excellent horological library, incorporating the research archives of the Swiss horological scholar and historian Alfred Chapuis, and the former library of the French horological author Tardy.
 The library is open for horological scholars by appointment only.

 Events

-An biannual chronometry competition was organized by the museum since 2009.
+A biannual chronometry competition has been organized by the museum since 2009.